Chart Color Schemes

 Residential development activity is lower than average in Winthrop according to AreaSearch's national comparison of local real estate markets

-AreaSearch analysis of ABS building approval numbers for Winthrop shows approximately 5 new homes approved annually.
-Between Financial Year 21 (FY-21) and FY-25, around 27 homes were approved, with one so far in FY-26.
+AreaSearch analysis of ABS building approval numbers for Winthrop shows an average of around 5 new dwelling approvals per year.
+Between FY-21 and FY-25, approximately 27 homes were approved, with one more approved in FY-26 so far.

-This results in about 15.6 people moving to the area per year for each dwelling built over these five years.
+This averages to about 15.6 people moving to the area per year for each dwelling built during these years.
 Demand significantly exceeds new supply, typically leading to price growth and increased buyer competition.
-New homes are constructed at an average value of $626,000, indicating developers target the premium market segment with higher-end properties.
-Compared to Greater Perth, Winthrop has markedly lower building activity, 86.0% below the regional average per person.
-This scarcity strengthens demand and prices for existing properties.
+Developers target the premium market segment, with new homes being built at an average expected construction cost of $626,000.
+Compared to Greater Perth, Winthrop has markedly lower building activity, at 86.0% below the regional average per person.
+This scarcity of new properties usually strengthens demand and prices for existing properties.

-Recent development consists entirely of detached houses, preserving Winthrop's suburban nature and attracting space-seeking buyers.
+The area's established nature is indicated by its level being under the national average, potentially suggesting planning limitations.
+Recent development in Winthrop has been entirely comprised of detached houses, preserving the area's suburban nature and attracting space-seeking buyers.
 With around 1292 people per dwelling approval, Winthrop reflects a highly mature market.
-By 2041, Winthrop is expected to grow by 1,278 residents.
-If current construction levels persist, housing supply may lag population growth, intensifying buyer competition and underpinning price growth.
+According to AreaSearch's latest quarterly estimate, Winthrop is expected to grow by 1,278 residents through to 2041.
+If current construction levels persist, housing supply could lag population growth, likely intensifying buyer competition and underpinning price growth.

 Frequently Asked Questions - Development